oceanprotocol/docs/discover/faq.md

 <summary>What about passive stakers — people who just want to stake in one place and be done?</summary>

-Earnings are passive by default
+Earnings are passive by default.

 </details>